sngando88/logistic-regression-project-tutorial/README.md

 Target variable:

-21. y: has the client subscribed a term deposit?
+21. y: has the client subscribed to a term deposit?

-Hint for the Cleaning process:
+Hint for the cleaning process:

 1. The dataset has no null values, but make sure to drop any duplicated rows.

-2. There are some features that include an unknown values.
+2. There are some features that include unknown values.

-- In the categoircal features, replace the unknown category with the most frequent value.
+- In the categorical features, replace the unknown category with the most frequent value.

 - In the numerical features, replace the unknown values with the mean.